 Gummies

 A mixture containing glucose syrup, sucrose, sorbitol, and citric acid was heated until forming a homogeneous solution and then added into gelatin dissolved in boiling water.
 Both mixtures utilized a double boiling system.
-Lime flavoring was added and the solution was then cast into cornflower dusted, hemi-spherical silicone molds with a volume of 11.2 cm3 (Table 1).
+Lime flavoring (6 µL per gummy, 300 µL total) was added and the solution was then cast into cornflower dusted, hemi-spherical silicone molds with a volume of 11.2 cm3 (Table 1).
 The mold was then allowed to harden in a refrigerator at around 3°C for 24 hours.

 Table 1.
 Exact amount and brands of each ingredient utilized in gummy preparation.